drowe67/codec2-dev/README_fdmdv.txt

     + make sure all estimators keep working
 [ ] test rx level sensitivity, i.e. 0 to 20dB attenuation
 [ ] make fine freq indep of amplitude
-    + use angle rather than imag corrd
+    + use angle rather than imag coord
 [ ] document use of fdmdv_ut and fdmdv_demod + PathSim
-[ ] more positibe form of sync reqd for DV frames?
+[ ] more positive form of sync reqd for DV frames?
-    + like using track/acquire bit
+    + like using coarse_fine==1 to decode valid DV frame bit?
     + when should we start decoding?
 [ ] more robust track/acquite state machine?
     + e.g. hang on thru the fades?